antmicro/kenning-pipeline-manager/README.md

 firefox "./pipeline_manager/frontend/dist/index.html?spec=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Fmain%2Fexamples%2Fsample-specification.json&graph=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Fmain%2Fexamples%2Fsample-dataflow.json"
 ```

-Will fetch and use specification and dataflow from the Github repository for this project.
+Will fetch and use specification and dataflow from the GitHub repository for this project.
 The URLs need to be encoded.

 It is possible to add a default specification JSON to the generated HTML.